Streams

 Listing 17-40: Handling errors and shutting down the loops

-Now that we have seen a bunch of async in practice, let’s take a step back and dig into a few of the details of how Future, Stream, and the other key traits which Rust uses to make async work.
+Now that we’ve seen a bunch of async in practice, let’s take a step back and dig into a few of the details of how Future, Stream, and the other key traits which Rust uses to make async work.